Code Reference

 IPPM

 IPPM container/constructor object.
-Use this class as an interface to build IPPMs from ExpresionSets.
+Use this class as an interface to build a single, unified IPPM graph from an expression set.

 Parameters: